-We currently have no product revenue and may never achieve or maintain profitability.
+We currently have very limited product revenue and may never achieve or maintain profitability.

-To date, we have not generated any revenue from our product candidates.
+To date, we have only generated very limited revenue from our ActivMAb product and have not generated any revenue from our product candidates in our SEMA4D Antibody Platform.
 Our ability to generate product revenue and become profitable depends on a number of factors, including, but not limited to, our ability to:

-- successfully complete research and clinical development of current and future product candidates; - timely commence, enroll, conduct and complete clinical trials; - secure and maintain collaborations, licensing or other arrangements for the future development and/or commercialization of our product candidates, as well as the terms of those arrangements; - complete and submit applications to, and obtain regulatory approval from, the FDA and foreign regulatory authorities; - identify and develop additional product candidates; - achieve market acceptance for our product candidates if and when they are approved; - develop a commercial organization capable of sales, marketing and distribution in our core strategic markets, or enter into relationships with third parties to do the same; - obtain coverage and adequate product reimbursement from third-party, including government, payors; - · establish, maintain and protect our intellectual property rights; and - attract, hire and retain additional qualified personnel.
+- successfully complete research and clinical development of current and future product candidates; - timely commence, enroll, conduct and complete clinical trials; - secure and maintain collaborations, licensing or other arrangements for the future development and/or commercialization of our product candidates, as well as the terms of those arrangements; - complete and submit applications to, and obtain regulatory approval from, the FDA and foreign regulatory authorities; - identify and develop additional product candidates; - achieve market acceptance for our product candidates if and when they are approved; - develop a commercial organization capable of sales, marketing and distribution in our core strategic markets, or enter into relationships with third parties to do the same; - obtain coverage and adequate product reimbursement from third-party, including government, payors; - establish, maintain and protect our intellectual property rights; and - attract, hire and retain additional qualified personnel.